7 DIY Laundry Stain Fighter Recipes

 - Pour shampoo directly on the stain especially if it’s a perspiration or ring around the collar stain.

-- Wet and rub a bar of laundry soap like Zote or Fels Naptha (I've used both) on the stain before popping in the water.
+- Wet and rub a bar of laundry soap like Zote (learn more about my favorite here) or Fels Naptha (you can buy it here) on the stain before popping in the water.
 Note: For those of you who don't like to use animal products both of these laundry soaps have animal tallow in it.
 This isn't an issue for me but it may be for you.
+(Disclosure: I am including affiliate links in this post for your convenience.)

-- Soak stained items in oxygen bleach dissolved in water also works wonders.
+- Soak stained items in oxygen bleach (there are several options here) dissolved in water also works wonders.

-- Pour a bit of liquid laundry detergent directly on stain and scrub the stain with an old toothbrush is also effective.
+- Pour a bit of liquid laundry detergent (or add water to powdered laundry detergent to make a paste) directly on stain and scrub the stain with an old toothbrush is also effective and something I use all of the time with tough stains.
 Why buy more items than you have to, right?

 - Scrub the stain with an old toothbrush and your favorite stain fighter.
 I mark the handles of old toothbrushes with nail polish so there’s no mistaking that the toothbrush has been repurposed for cleaning.